s175549/deep_rl/README.md

 The agent get initialized with 'get_agent(...)' from utils and then the agent can either be trained or evaluated.
 If 'train_agent' = True, the function calls 'train' from 'train.py' which returns the results from the training.

-train.py: This is the main training loop for all agents, where the agent interact with the enviroment and gets updated.
+`train.py`: This is the main training loop for all agents, where the agent interact with the enviroment and gets updated.
 Note that the agents will be updated at different times e.g. REINFORCE after each episode, DQN after each frame.

+`eval.py`: If the goal is to see how the agent performs across 10 episodes run `eval.py` and select the 'method' variable to be 'DQN', 'REINFORCE', 'AC' or 'PPO' and select the enviroment

 ### experiments